 Assigning Percentages of Fault

-Once the jury has decided how much the plaintiff is entitled to receive, they must determine if the plaintiff played a role in the accident.
-If the plaintiff did contribute to the cause of the accident, the jury has to assign fault percentages to both the plaintiff and defendant like in the example above.
-This will determine whether the plaintiff’s award will be reduced due to the role he played in the cause of the accident.
+Once the jury has decided how much the plaintiff is entitled to receive, they must determine if the plaintiff played a role in the crash.
+If the plaintiff did contribute to the cause of the crash, the jury has to assign fault percentages to both the plaintiff and defendant like in the example above.
+This will determine whether the plaintiff’s award will be reduced due to the role he played in the cause of the crash.

 It’s very hard to predict how a jury will react to a case, which is why the at-fault party’s insurance company is usually willing to settle out of court.
 The insurance company does not want to take a chance that the jury will side in your favor and award you much more than you would receive in a pre-trial settlement.
 It’s strongly recommended that you consult with your attorney to determine whether you should take your case to trial or accept an offer from the insurance company.
 Your attorney will weigh the risks involved with going to court and the review the options with you so you can make an informed decision.